ship-armada/armada/TX_SIGNING.md

 The `root_secret` is the authority.
 Wallet signatures are entropy sources, not identities.

-- `signature_bytes â†’ HKDF â†’ root_secret`
+- `signature_bytes -> HKDF -> root_secret`
 - Users persist/export `root_secret`, not "re-sign later"
 - Re-signing is unreliable convenience, not a recovery path (see Session Management)

 This sidesteps wallet determinism debates entirely.
-Different wallets, different versions, hardware vs software â€” none of it matters once the root secret is derived and backed up.
+Different wallets, different versions, hardware vs software -- none of it matters once the root secret is derived and backed up.

 ### Axiom 2: One Shielded Identity, Many Rails